As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-Many people wonder the best way to store wine long-term.
+Many people wonder about the best way to store wine long-term.
 One factor you need to take into account is light and its effect on wine aging.
 Many wine lovers, therefore, wonder if wine is best kept in the darkness away from potentially harmful light.

 Wine should be stored in the dark if at all possible to prevent significant light damage that could ruin your wine.
-Light can turn a good wine bad and caught your beautiful red to burn a shade of brown with the color to match.
+Light can turn a good wine bad and catch your beautiful red to burn a shade of brown with the color to match.

 Many consumers are unaware of the principles of storing wine at home and end up damaging previously delicious bottles of wine.
 The most tragically avoidable consumer mistake is not regulating the light and temperature of their wine storage space.